JonathanC13/LED_Globe/README.md

 ## Overview of Subdirectories ----------------------------------

-3d_model_design:		Contains PDF rendered images of the LED ring aparatus that we 3D-printed.
+### 3d_model_design ###:		Contains PDF rendered images of the LED ring aparatus that we 3D-printed.

-DCmotor:			All files related to the DC motor componenet of the system.
+### DCmotor ###:			All files related to the DC motor componenet of the system.
 Refer to the README file under this folder.

-ImageConversion:		All files related to converting an image to a bit pattern.
+### ImageConversion:		All files related to converting an image to a bit pattern.
 Refer to the README under this folder.

 Server_It4:			Incomplete implementation of TFTP server/client.